KeithCu/FlaskEvents/README.md

 ### 4. Map View
 - **Description**: Add a map view to display events on a geographical map, showing their locations based on venue coordinates.
 - **Importance**: Medium to High (Rank: 4)
-- **Why It’s Important**: For events with physical locations, a map view helps users visualize event locations, improving accessibility and engagement.
+- **Why It's Important**: For events with physical locations, a map view helps users visualize event locations, improving accessibility and engagement.
 - **Implementation Considerations**:
   - **Frontend**:
     - Use Leaflet.js ([Leaflet](https://leafletjs.com/)) for a lightweight, open-source mapping library.